UniversalDevicesInc-PG3/udi-poly-notification/(draft WIP).md

 There are 3 types of nodes
 ### Notification Controller
-This is the main node which contains the Status of the nodeserver and provides access to your short messages that were setup in Config.
+This is the main node which contains the Status of the nodeserver and provides access to your short messages that you setup in Config.
   - Status
     - Nodeserver Online
       - If the nodeserver crashes or exit this should change to False.
 But for other issues, like Polyglot or Machine crash it will not change, so you should use Heartbeat as documented below if you really want to know when it not running.
   - Control
       - Debug level
         - This sets the amount of info that shows up in the log file, to minimize file size you should set this to warning, but if you are debugging issues or want to watch what is going on then change to info or debug.
   - Message
         -  This will contain the list of the short messages that you add in the configuration described on the [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md).
 The message chosen here or in a program, will be sent when you call Send on a Service or node.
 ### Service Nodes
 These are the Services such as Pushover that are called when a Send is issued.
 There can be multiple Services as defined in the Configuration Page